-The Hollister Avenue Class I Bike Path Safe Routes to Schools project will construct a Class I Bike/ Multi-Purpose path along the south side of Hollister Avenue from Pacific Oaks Road to Ellwood Elementary School.
-The project includes re-striping of Hollister Ave and reconstruction of the existing median islands, reducing the through traffic lanes from 13 feet wide to 11 feet wide to accommodate the new path within existing City right of way.
-The new facility will include a 14 foot wide concrete path with a 5 foot landscape buffer adjacent to Hollister Avenue.
-The existing 5 foot Class II bike lanes will remain along both sides of Hollister Avenue.
-Existing signals at Pacific Oaks, Entrance Road, and at Ellwood School will be modified to accommodate the project.
+The Hollister Avenue Class I Bike Path Safe Routes to Schools project constructed a Class I Bike/ Multi-Purpose path along the south side of Hollister Avenue from Pacific Oaks Road to Ellwood Elementary School.
+The project included re-striping of Hollister Ave and reconstruction of the existing median islands, reducing the through traffic lanes from 13 feet wide to 11 feet wide to accommodate the new path within existing City right of way.
+The new facility includes a 14 foot wide concrete path with a 5 foot landscape buffer adjacent to Hollister Avenue.
+The previously existing 5 foot Class II bike lanes remain along both sides of Hollister Avenue.
+Existing signals at Pacific Oaks, Entrance Road, and at Ellwood School were modified to accommodate the project.

 Purpose and Need